wessport/Geoalchemist/content/post/SQL_Basics_WHERE.md

 | 1001       | GREEN MAN BREWERY               | NC            | 3000-TBTL       |

 Be sure to pay special attention to the case of your string conditions inside your `WHERE` clause.
 Had we tried to use `WHERE BREWERY_NAME = 'Green Man Brewery';`  our return would have been empty because in the `BREWERY` table, "GREEN MAN BREWERY" is in all caps.
-If we are unsure of the case of the string value we are searching for inside a particular table, most DBMS have text manipulation functions such as `UPPER` and `LOWER` that we can use to temporarily convert text to one case or another.

-{{< alert success no-icon >}}
-Database Management System (DBMS) is the software used to manage a database and the engine for executing your SQL queries.
-For example Oracle, PostgreSQL, MySQL, etc.
-{{< /alert >}}

 ```
 SELECT BREWERY_ID, BREWERY_NAME, BREWERY_STATE, BREWERY_LICENSE